skius/grabapl/grabapl/problems-testcases.md

 Note: What we're saying here is it's more important that an outer operation does not get its abstract graph dynamically invalidated, but instead may see some operations not being called if a shape query cannot match due to existing handles.

+**Regarding forgetting**: Forgotten nodes need to be kept track of during the builder, because they are distinctly not *deleted* nodes.
+In the concrete, forgotten nodes need to be removed from the hidden_nodes set _of the self operation_ (but not any outer hidden_nodes set).

 ## Thoughts about abstract graph changes in terms of function signatures
 Any static changes must be inside some signature.